Peugeot 508 SW Estate (2018 - ) review

 How much equipment do I get?

-Because you want an estate car that majors on style and comfort.
-There are better cars in this segment, cars offer more practicality and a more involving driving experience.
-But the Peugeot 508 arguably looks better than many of its rivals, and it does a solid enough job in all other areas.
-So if its design ticks your box, you should be very happy with it.
+The Peugeot 508 SW is an estate car that majors on style – inside and out – and comfort.
+It looks better than many of its rivals, and it does a solid job in all other areas.
+So if its design ticks your box, you should be very happy with it as an alternative to a comfortable, premium estate car.